Cheap Ontario Car Insurance Quotes

 2008$1,314

-Source: Financial Services Regulatory Authority of Ontario, RATESDOTCA Insuramap (2022 and 2023 figures)
+Source: Financial Services Regulatory Authority of Ontario (2022 and 2023 figures)

 Ontario car insurance rates are on the rebound after seven consecutive quarters of little to no change.
-The rates were static during 2020 and 2021, as pandemic conditions significantly altered our collective driving habits.
-There were fewer collisions, drivers decreased their coverage, and insurance companies issued base rate reductions, pandemic discounts and rebates.
+Rates were stable during 2020 and 2021, as pandemic conditions significantly altered our collective driving habits.
+There were fewer collisions, drivers decreased their coverage, and insurance companies issued base rate reductions, pandemic discounts, and rebates.

 The reversal began in the spring of 2022 and took hold in 2023.
 Due to how Ontario’s auto insurance system works, insurance prices are still catching up with record inflation.
 Providers file a request to change rates and wait for regulatory approval.
 Then, there's usually a lag between when a new rate is approved and when they start applying it to customers.
 Because of this, insurance rates would be considered a 'lagging' economic indicator.